raphaelmue/dashup/docs/ucs/panel/basic_functionality/UCS_panel.md

 # 1. Panel's Basic Functionality - Brief Description
 In the use case _panel's basic functionality_, the general usage of a panel on the dashup platform is described.
-As each user can create custom panels, this document rather serves as a guideline for the design and usage of a panel.
+As each user can create custom panels, this document rather serves as a guideline for the design and usage of a panel and is therefore rather more technical oriented.

 # 2. Flow of Events